-This website (www.scotlandontap.gov.uk) is operated by the Water Industry Commission for Scotland.
-We, the Water Industry Commission for Scotland, take your privacy seriously and we ask that you read this policy carefully, as it contains important information on:
+This website (www.scotlandontap.gov.uk) is operated by WICS.
+We are committed to collecting and using data fairly and in accordance with the requirements of data protection laws.
+We take your privacy seriously and we ask that you read this policy carefully, as it contains important information on:

-We are the controller of the personal information that we collect from you on our website, which means that we are legally responsible for how we collect, hold and use your personal information.
-It also means that we are required to comply with data protection laws when collecting, holding and using your personal information.
+We are the controller of the personal information that we collect from you on our website.
+We are therefore legally responsible for how we collect, hold and use your personal information.
+This also means that we are required to comply with data protection laws when collecting, holding and using your personal information.

-Your attention is particularly drawn to section 2 of this policy, which confirms that you consent to your personal information being held and used by us as described in section 1 of this policy.
+Your attention is particularly drawn to section 3 of this policy, which confirms that you consent to your personal information and sensitive personal information being held and used by us as described in section 2 of this policy.

 Our website is a place for you to find out more about us and the work that we do.

-We may not be able to deal with your enquiry appropriately if you do not provide us with sufficient information within the enquiry form.
+We may not be able to respond fully to your information requests or complaints if you do not provide us with sufficient personal information to allow us to do so.